Andrew McDonald (cricketer): Playing career

 He was subsequently selected for the tour to South Africa in February–March 2009.
 In a three match Test series which Australia won 2–1, McDonald made some valuable contributions, including 68 in the second innings of the Third Test at Cape Town and taking 6 wickets during the series.
 As a result of his performance, McDonald was selected for the 2009 Ashes tour, although did not play in any of the Tests.
 He did score 75 runs opening the batting in the second innings against Northamptonshire, as well as taking 4 for 15 to win the match for Australia.
 He returned to Australia temporarily from the 2009 Ashes tour to be with his wife who was due to give birth to the couple's first child.

 In the 2009 Indian Premier League McDonald played for the Delhi Daredevils, and his experience in India playing for Victoria in the Champions League Twenty20 was a factor in his call-up to Australia's injury-hit ODI squad in India in November 2009.

 McDonald was one of the 350 players under the hammer for the IPL Auction 2011.
 He was bought by Delhi Daredevils for US$80,000.
 On 11 January 2012 during the first transfer window trading, Royal Challengers Bangalore signed him from Delhi for a transfer fee of US$100,000.

 Coaching career

 After retiring as a player, McDonald became a cricket coach.
 He has coached Leicestershire County Cricket Club, Victoria and the Melbourne Renegades.
 He won the Sheffield Shield in his first year as senior coach of Victoria.
 He was also bowling coach for Royal Challengers Bangalore and head coach of Rajasthan Royals in the Indian Premier League.

 In October 2019, McDonald was appointed as assistant coach to Justin Langer with the Australia national cricket team.
 On 5 February 2022, with the resignation of Langer, McDonald was appointed interim head coach of the team.
 On 13 April 2022, he was appointed as permanent head coach for four years.

 Personal life

 As of 2022, McDonald lived in Geelong, Victoria.
+McDonald joined the board of the Geelong Football Club in 2025.